ChriSKate2152/lainlys-notes/README.md

 - `!notehelp`: Display help for note commands.

 Notes are stored per guild with unique IDs, timestamps, and creator info.
 Responses are sent in the channel.
+Made with :bow_and_arrow: by Lainly 2025 | BM Hunter forever